-Trump’s Conquest of the Department of Justice is Complete
+Trump’s Conquest of the Department of Justice Is Complete

 In a series of late-night posts on Twitter, Trump denounced the prospective sentence for his longtime political ally.
 “This is a horrible and very unfair situation,” he wrote.
 “The real crimes were on the other side, as nothing happens to them.
 Cannot allow this miscarriage of justice!”
 By late Tuesday morning, the Justice Department’s upper ranks began signaling that it would revise the sentencing recommendation downward.
 While department officials anonymously denied any connection between their actions and the president’s tweet to The New York Times and The Washington Post, the timing was unmistakable.

 The department’s extraordinary intervention to lessen the legal consequences for one of the president’s allies drew a series of resignations and departures from the line prosecutors assigned to the case.
-Aaron Zelinsky, one of the top members of former Special Counsel Robert Mueller’s team, told the court he was withdrawing from the case and leaving the D.C. office.
+Aaron Zelinsky, one of the top members of former special counsel Robert Mueller’s team, told the court he was withdrawing from the case and leaving the D.C. office.
 (He will likely return to his original job at the U.S. attorney’s office in Baltimore.)
 Two other assistant U.S. attorneys, Jonathan Kravis and Adam Jed, said they were leaving the case as well.
 Kravis told the court he had resigned from the Justice Department entirely.
+Later in the day, a fourth—Michael J. Marando—also resigned from the case.

 Their departures follow a wave of dismissals that have transpired since the Senate acquitted Trump last Wednesday.
 On Friday, the president ousted Alexander Vindman, a National Security Council staffer who specialized in Ukraine, and Gordon Sondland, the U.S. ambassador to the European Union.
 Both men had testified before the House impeachment inquiry last fall.
 Vindman’s brother Yevgeny, a National Security Council lawyer, was also fired.
 The White House is also reportedly planning to scuttle acting Pentagon comptroller Elaine McCusker’s nomination for that job because she questioned the decision to freeze military aid for Ukraine last year.

 That fealty comes at no cost to Barr himself.
 He has long argued for a monarchical presidency, at least while Republicans hold the office, and he is more than willing to serve as its Tudor-era lord chancellor.
-Nevertheless, it comes at a severe cost for the Justice Department itself.
+Nevertheless, it comes at a severe cost for the Justice Department.
 The Watergate crisis saw one attorney general resign in protest and another one convicted and imprisoned for his crimes.
-Since then, the department sought to keep itself at arms’ length from the White House and the partisan interests of whoever lived in it.
+Since then, the department has sought to keep itself at arm’s length from the White House and the partisan interests of whoever lived in it.